 Born in a migrant farmworker and tree planter community in Southern Oregon, Niria Alicia is a Xicana educator, storyteller and community organizer committed to bringing spirit and culture into movement spaces that work for the collective liberation of Mother Earth and humanity.
 As an organizer, storyteller and social media specialist she has lead campaigns and projects with Earthjustice, Our Children’s Trust, the Winnemem Wintu Tribe, Honor the Earth, Greenaction for Health and Environmental Justice, No More Deaths and Winona’s Hemp.
 Niria has directed successful fundraising campaigns using creative storytelling strategies that uplift visionary narratives and help generate the resources needed to sustain the transformative work of our most resilient communities.

 A first-generation student, Niria graduated Cum Laude and Phi Beta Kappa with degrees in Environmental Studies, Latin American Studies and Non-profit Administration from the University of Oregon.
 As a writer, she has contributed to environmental blogs, local newspapers and magazines in both English and Spanish writing about the effects that pesticides, pipelines and climate change have on frontline communities.
 Niria is passionate about supporting the next generation of indigenous and latinx leaders to become advocates and environmental leaders in their communities.
 She currently works with farmworker and indigenous communities in California to protect communities from pesticide drift and restore endangered Salmon runs.
-Niria Alicia is excited to lead a delegation of indigenous youth to the COP 25 in Chile this December to continue pressuring global leaders to protect Mother Earth for the next seven generations.
+Niria Alicia is excited to lead a delegation of indigenous youth to the COP 25 this December to continue pressuring global leaders to protect Mother Earth for the next seven generations.

 Michael Charles (Navajo/Dine)